idarbandi/Dokoon-NextJS-GraphQL/StackPay_article_EN.md

 Copy
 cd frontend
 npm install
-Ensure Node.js is installed!
-Download it here if needed.

 Install Backend Dependencies (FastAPI):

 bash
 Copy
 cd backend
 pip install -r requirements.txt
-Requires Python 3.8 or higher.

-Start the Servers:
+Run the Servers:

-Frontend:

-bash
-Copy
-npm start
+Frontend: npm start (Visit http://localhost:3000)
-Visit http://localhost:3000 in your browser.

-Backend:

-bash
-Copy
-uvicorn main:app --reload
+Backend: uvicorn main:app --reload
-Under the Hood: How Microservices Work
-StackPay is powered by three core components working together like a well-oiled machine:

-Product Service (The Striker):
+How Services Communicate
+StackPay has two main services:

-Role: Provides product details (name, price, stock).
+Product Service: Provides product details via GET /products/{product_id}.

-API Endpoint: GET /products/{product_id}

-Example: Call product_id=1 to get info about an Apple laptop!

-Order Service (The Playmaker):

-Role: Creates and manages orders.

-API Endpoint: POST /orders/

-Example: Send { "product_id": 1, "quantity": 5 } → System confirms, "Order placed!"

-Database (The Defender):

-Why Redis?: Blazing-fast and perfect for small-scale projects!

-Want to Contribute?
-Let’s Level Up Together!
-If you love StackPay and want to improve it, here’s your chance!
-Ideas for contributions:
+Order Service: Creates orders using POST /orders/.

+These services communicate via APIs.
+To manage this communication, tools like Apache Kafka can be used.
+Kafka is an open-source event streaming platform that helps you transfer data between services and perform real-time processing.

+How to Contribute
+If you’d like to contribute to StackPay, I’d love to have you on board!
+Even if you’re a beginner, you can take on small tasks like:

-Add a Payment Gateway: Integrate Stripe, PayPal, or a local provider.
+Adding a Payment Gateway: Integrate with Stripe, PayPal, or a local provider.

 User Authentication: Implement JWT or OAuth2.

-UI/UX Enhancements: Make the frontend shine!
+Improving the UI: Make the frontend look even better!

 Steps to Contribute: